Elizabeth Qian

 Biography

-Elizabeth Qian joined the Daniel Guggenheim School in November 2022.
-She holds a joint appointment at Georgia Tech as Assistant Professor in the Schools of Aerospace Engineering and Computational Science and Engineering.
+Elizabeth Qian holds a joint appointment at Georgia Tech as an Assistant Professor in the Schools of Aerospace Engineering and Computational Science and Engineering.
 Her interdisciplinary research develops new computational methods to enable engineering design and decision-making for complex systems.
 Her specialties are in developing efficient surrogate models through model reduction and scientific machine learning, and in developing multifidelity approaches to accelerate expensive computations in uncertainty quantification, optimization, and control.

-Elizabeth previously held a postdoctoral appointment as von Karman Instructor at Caltech in the Department of Computing + Mathematical Sciences.
-She has been the recipient of many awards, including a Caltech-wide award for teaching bestowed by the undergraduate student body, the 2020 SIAM Student Paper Prize, the Fannie and John Hertz Foundation Fellowship, and the NSF Graduate Research Fellowship.
+Qian previously held a postdoctoral appointment as von Karman Instructor at Caltech in the Department of Computing + Mathematical Sciences.
+She has been the recipient of many awards, including a 2025 NSF Faculty Early Career Development award, a 2024 Air Force Office of Scientific Research Young Investigator Program award, a 2022 Associated Students of the California Institute of Technology teaching award, the 2020 SIAM Student Paper Prize, the Fannie and John Hertz Foundation Fellowship, and the NSF Graduate Research Fellowship.
 She is also an alumna of the U.S. Fulbright student program.
-She earned her PhD, SM, and SB degrees from the MIT Department of Aeronautics & Astronautics.
+She earned her PhD, SM, and SB degrees from the MIT Department of Aeronautics & Astronautics, and currently holds a visiting appointment as a Hans Fischer Fellow at the Technical University of Munich.

 Research